inlineTextStyle="/Display 2xl"

 TPO on a Deck

-• Punctures under chair legs, planters, walker wheels
+• Punctures under chair legs, planters, and walker wheels

 • Industrial white appearance only